givtnl/Givt.v1.Compose/Readme.md

 * APPSETTING_ARANGODB_URL
 * APPSETTING_API_URL

+N.B.
+To access other containers from a container you need to address it with service name e.g. "arango".

+#### Mac OS/Linux
 The easiest way of doing is, is to provide a local file called container.env.local in which you export those variables.
 f.i.